 Co-located, distributed teams are becoming commonplace, and employers are smart to increasingly offer remote opportunities to their employees to reduce real estate costs and attract top talent.
 Given that millennials will soon comprise 75 percent of America’s labor force, and technology continues to develop exponentially, the trend of remote employment shows no sign of slowing down.

-As a manager, you need to know how to manage remote employees.
-Although it can be tricky, we’ve narrowed it down to ten must-have skills.
+As a leader in the modern-day workplace, you need to know how to manage remote employees.
+Although it can be tricky, we’ve narrowed it down to 14 strategies you must implement.

 1. Set clear expectations

-Everyone has a different idea of what doing something “quickly” or “well” means to them.
+Everyone has a different idea of what doing something “quickly” or “well” means.
 Whether it be syncing your calendars with those working onsite and remotely or showing specific examples of what you expect to be done, making sure you have communicated your expectations to those who work remotely will only ease the transition from a fully onsite team to a hybrid one.
-And will keep all employees on the same tier of expected productivity.
+This will keep all employees on the same tier of expected productivity, no matter where they are.

 Managing a productive team remotely begins with a strategy for communication.
 First, arrange for the appropriate number of weekly formal report-ins.
 Second, set guidelines about daily needs.
 Some people work better with a shopping list of tasks while others need more freedom.
 An understanding of what is urgent will further mitigate inefficiency, leading to ultimate productivity.